Jumpman (logo)

-The "Jumpman" logo is owned by Nike to promote the Air Jordan brand of basketball sneakers and other sportswear.
-It is the silhouette of former NBA player and current Charlotte Hornets owner Michael Jordan.
+The Jumpman logo is owned by Nike to promote the Air Jordan brand of basketball sneakers and other sportswear and footwear.
+It is a silhouette of Michael Jordan, a former National Basketball Association (NBA) player and current Charlotte Hornets minority owner.
+He is one of the most popular basketball players in the world.

-In October 2015, Michael Jordan opened his first exclusive Jumpman flagship store in Chicago on State Street.
+It was introduced in 1988, on the third version of the Air Jordan shoes.
+In 1997, it became the logo for Nike's Jordan brand.

 Lawsuit

-On January 22, 2015, photographer Jonas Linder sued Nike, claiming copyright infringement over the use of the Jumpman logo.
-According to Rentmeester, Nike copied a photograph for which he had granted them temporary permission to use for the logo.
-The suit was brought to a federal court in Portland, Oregon, for an unspecified amount.
-The suit was dismissed in June of that year.
+On January 22, 2015, photographer Jacobus Rentmeester sued Nike, claiming copyright infringement over the use of the Jumpman logo.
+According to Rentmeester, Nike copied a photograph for which he had not granted the company any temporary permission to use for the logo or any other purposes.
+The suit was tried in a federal court in Portland, Oregon, and the judge ruled against Rentmeester in June 2015.
+In February 2018 a U.S. appeals court upheld the decision.